dishika123/Image-Steganography/README.md

 # Image Steganography – k-bit LSB Method

-This project explores multiple image-steganography concepts, with the final implementation using the **k-bit Least Significant Bit (LSB)** method.

 A simple LSB-based steganography tool is implemented that hides one image inside another and extracts it back without quality loss.
 The entire workflow is demonstrated in the Jupyter Notebook (`image processing.ipynb`), including embedding, generating the stego image, and recovering the hidden image with minimal visual distortion.

 ---